Tim Hightower: College career

-NFL playing career
+Professional career

+Pre-draft

 Hightower was not invited to the 2008 NFL Scouting Combine, but performed well at Richmond's "pro day".
-He was considered one of the "small-school sleepers" in the 2008 NFL Draft, but lacked the speed of elite running back prospects.
+He was considered one of the "small-school sleepers" in the 2008 NFL draft, but lacked the speed of elite running back prospects.
 Regarded as "more of a ‘three yards and a cloud of dust’ runner", Hightower was projected as a solid middle-round pick.